IntersectMBO/cardano-db-sync/doc/schema.md

 ### `reserve`

 A table for payments from the reserves to a StakeAddress.
 Note: Before protocol version 5.0 (Alonzo) if more than one payment was made to a stake address in a single epoch, only the last payment was kept and earlier ones removed.
-For protocol version 5.0 and later, they are summed.
+For protocol version 5.0 and later, they are summed and produce a single reward with type `reserves`

 * Primary Id: `id`